amir-samiee/chemical_equation_balancer/README.md

 # Issues
 If there is any problems with the script or you need any help for runung, working with, etc. please let me know in "Issues" section.

+### New Version :
+   - known bugs fixed
+   - no need to install numpy anymore